I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 His subjects grew weary of Justinian’s excesses, toppled him from his throne, and cut off his nose.
 Welcome to the world of Justinian the “Slit-Nose.”

 But, the ex-monarch wasn’t done.
 He had a gold prosthetic nose attached, raised an army, and re-took his throne.
-But, his unpopularity remained the same and once more he was removed from power.
+However, his unpopularity remained the same and once more he was removed from power.
 This time the citizens were not taking any chances of a comeback so they bumped him off, along with his six-year-old son.

 Geoffrey III of Anjou (1040–1096), was called the “Bearded,” which doesn’t really qualify as a distinguishing feature because there were very few clean-shaven kings before or after him.